Get an Appointment with a Lawyer Now

 In assessing the second consideration, the court will consider the age and maturity of the child, the views of their guardian, the child’s wishes and feelings and what support the child received from family or others.

-If a child is called as a witness, he or she will usually be allowed to give evidence as a ‘vulnerable witness’.
+If a child is called as a witness, they will usually be allowed to give evidence as a ‘vulnerable witness’.
 This may mean giving evidence via video link from another room in the court house.

 How much weight will the children’s views be given?